 -

-Let the cake cool in the mold before removing it.
+Allow the cake to cool in the mold before removing it from the mold.

 -

-Sprinkle with icing sugar and, if you like, a little cinnamon powder.
+Sprinkle with icing sugar and, if you like, a little ground cinnamon.

 -